sg893052/sonic-buildimage/devops/tam/bdbg-hld.md

 #### 3.7.3.4 Show active congestion

 This command shows the congestion events recorded in the current data collection interval.
+For instance, if the data collection interval is set to 20 (sec), this command displays the congestion events recorded in the last 20 seconds.

 ```
 shell # bdbg show congestion active